 Another aspect of "online health and safety training" is the ability to create your own online quizzes, assign them to workers, and have them completed through the LMS online.
 This allows you to create your own, entirely site-specific quizzes that match the health and safety training requirements at your work.
 You write the questions, you mark the correct answers, you write the feedback for people who get the answer correct or incorrect, and you set the passing score.

 An online safety training quiz question of the sort you can easily create with an LMS is shown below:

 By now we hope you've got a better idea of what an online health and safety training solution can do.
 Maybe one or two things caught you by surprise?
 Maybe pleasantly?

 The LMS allows you to automate many of the functions you're doing manually today.
 Say goodbye to all the scheduling logistics, the manual creation of training records, storing records in multiple locations, trying to keep track of training that must be taken repeatedly, paper-based tests, and more.
 You also saw four different ways an LMS can deliver training materials, through elearning, field-based tasklists, online quizzes, and even written materials (in formats like PDF and PowerPoint).

 And we only mentioned, but didn't go into detail, how the LMS can help you administer training that doesn't occur online, such as instructor-led training.
 You can notify assigned learners and inform them of the time and location, allow them to download an agenda or pre-class reading material before they arrive, grant them credit for attending, store completion records, run reports, and more.

 Let us know if you've got any questions.
 You can use the comments field below or just contact us with any questions or to set up a demo.

-Before you go, feel free to download our free online safety training buyer’s guide checklist below.
+Before you go, feel free to download our guide to effective EHS training, below.